TeamREPENTOGON/REPENTOGON/docs/docs/LayerState.md

 ___
 ### GetWrapSMode () {: aria-label='Functions' }
 #### int GetWrapSMode ( ) {: .copyable aria-label='Functions' }
+Returns the wrap mode for the `x` coordinate.
+See [this website](https://open.gl/textures) for a general overview.

+???+ info "Info"
+  Enums for these are pending.

 ___
 ### GetWrapTMode () {: aria-label='Functions' }
 #### int GetWrapTMode ( ) {: .copyable aria-label='Functions' }
+Returns the wrap mode for the `y` coordinate.
+See [this website](https://open.gl/textures) for a general overview.

+???+ info "Info"
+  Enums for these are pending.

 ___
 ### IsVisible () {: aria-label='Functions' }